-How To Effectively Recruit Programmers?
+How To Recruit Programmers More Effectively?
 6 Practical Tips

 Mar 15, 2017

 Experts estimate that by the end of 2017 expenditures of companies in the world for technological solutions will exceed 3.5 trillion dollars.
 The demand for qualified engineers in the IT industry is constantly growing.
 However, there are still fewer top-class specialists than attractive jobs they can take.
-This puts out a new challenge to employers - how to attract the best candidates to their teams?
+This puts out a new challenge to employers - how to recruit programmers for their teams?
 We will show you a few ways how to make this process more efficient.

 1. Get involved in a community of people working in the IT

 Top programmers are usually already successfully employed.
 Sending them e-mails with new job offers usually does not produce the desired effects.
 Therefore the best is to become a part of their community.
 When they start thinking about finding a new job - you will be one step further and present them with specific offers before they even enter the phrase "PHP developer job" into a search engine.
 Where to find such communities?
 For a start, in the Internet: join conversations on Twitter, follow the most influential representatives of the industry there, engage in thematic discussions on quora.com, search groups on LinkedIn, explore StackOverflow and Reddit websites, follow opinion-forming blogs valued by professional programmers.
 Thanks to these activities you have a good chance to become a part of the community among whom will you recruit the best employees.

 2. A recruiter in the IT industry works around the clock